 In terms of actual research, though, we don’t know much about apple cider vinegar’s health benefits.
 Vinegar has some emerging research that it improves insulin sensitivity (6), and can lower cholesterol levels (7), but there isn’t much specifically about apple cider vinegar, despite the myriad miracle claims.

 All reports of increased digestion, for example, appear to be anecdotal.
 Where is not to say they’re invalid, but they’re individual reports rather than controlled research.

 Just because it comes from apples, doesn’t mean it’s better.

-There are two main takeaways from this.
-Yes, putting all of this in a glass of water and drinking it in the morning WILL make you healthier.
+Yes, putting all of this in a glass of water and drinking it in the morning might support your overall wellness.
 But, there’s nothing magical about any of them, and there’s no reason you can’t just mix them into your diet.
 So do it if you want to and you like having it as part of your morning routine.